SpotX-Official/SpotX-Bash/README.md

 ```
 bash <(curl -sSL https://spotx-official.github.io/run.sh)
 ```
+- By default...
-- By default, all supported experimental features are enabled
+  - all supported experimental features are enabled
+  - free-tier user patches are applied -- paid-premium users should use  `-p` / `--premium` flag
+  - macOS client auto-updates are NOT disabled -- block auto-updates with `-b` / `--blockupdates` flag
-- View additional arguments and examples in the `Options` section below
+- View additional flags/options and examples in the `Options` section below
-- See the [FAQ](https://github.com/SpotX-Official/SpotX-Bash/wiki/SpotX%E2%80%90Bash-FAQ) for more information
+- For more information, see the [FAQ](https://github.com/SpotX-Official/SpotX-Bash/wiki/SpotX%E2%80%90Bash-FAQ)

 ### Options:
 <details>